anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 application/voucher-jws+json (see {{pvr}} for the content definition).

-The registrar-agent SHOULD include the "Accept" header field received during the communication with the pledge, indicating the pledge acceptable Content-Type for the voucher-response.
+The registrar-agent SHOULD include the "Accept" header field indicating the pledge acceptable Content-Type for the voucher-response.
 The voucher-response Content-Type "application/voucher-jws+json" is defined in
 {{I-D.ietf-anima-jws-voucher}}.